 Print less information.
 Given twice, print nothing at all.

 Redirect logging output to syslog.

 This option is implied if a command is used that causes Routinator to run in daemon mode.

 If logging to syslog is used, this option can be used to specify the syslog facility to use.
 The default is daemon.

 Print version information.

 Routinator provides a number of operations around the local RPKI repository.
 These can be requested by providing different commands on the command line.

 Prepares the local repository directories and the TAL directory for running Routinator.
-Specifically, makes sure the local repository directory exists, and creates the TAL directory and fills it with the desired TALs.
+Specifically, makes sure the local repository directory exists, and creates the TAL directory and fills it with the TALs of the five RIRs.